dachad/tcpgoon/README.md

 ## TL;DR

-Script to test concurrent connections towards a server listening to a TCP port
+Tool to test concurrent connections towards a server listening to a TCP port

 ## Description/Script steps

-- Given a hostname, port, and optionally the number of connections (100 by default) and delay between connections (10ms by default)...
+- Given a hostname, port, the number of connections (100 by default), a delay between connections (10ms by default) and an interval between stats updates to the standard output...
-- It will use goroutines to open a tcp connection and try to read from it, waiting the specified delay between each light-thread creation
+- It will use goroutines to open a tcp connection and try to read from it
-- The main flow will just wait until all goroutines have finished (that is, when the OS detects the tcp connection as closed)
+-

 ## Usage